Sandy Weinberg, RN BSN MA, FATHNA

 Home: Briarcliff Manor, NY

-Employment: President, Travel Well of Westchester and Director, The Westchester Courses in Travel Health Fundamentals
+Employment: Private clinical and consulting practice, Travel Well of Westchester, and Executive Director, The Westchester Courses in Travel Health Fundamentals and Updates

 Favorite Destination(s): Paris, the Scottish Isles, Botswana Okavango Delta